Melbourne Airport Rail: Andrews government proposal

-Preferred route
+Detailed planning and preferred route

-The Victorian State government has committed to the Sunshine route, with the release of its Strategic Assessment of the route in July 2018.
-The Federal government under then-Prime Minister Malcolm Turnbull had pushed for the direct tunnel route through Maribyrnong, as it proposed to redevelop the unused Defence site along the Maribyrnong River into a new residential area and connect the airport to the nearby Highpoint Shopping Centre.
-In 2019, under the new Prime Minister Scott Morrison, both the federal and state governments backed the Sunshine route as part of their funding commitments to the project.
+The Victorian Government committed to the Sunshine option with the release of its Strategic Assessment of the route in July 2018.
+The Federal government under Malcolm Turnbull had pushed for the direct tunnel route through Maribyrnong, as it proposed to redevelop the unused Defence site along the Maribyrnong River into a new residential area and connect the airport to the nearby Highpoint Shopping Centre.
+In 2019, under new Prime Minister Scott Morrison, both the federal and state governments backed the Sunshine route as part of their funding commitments to the project.

-Government planning explored a number of questions about the route: including how it will interact with the under construction Metro Tunnel, the planned Suburban Rail Loop, and potential faster rail to Geelong, Ballarat and Bendigo.
-The State Government had indicated that new Sunshine to CBD rail capacity, built as part of the Airport Rail Link, could be used by new, faster train services to Geelong and Ballarat.
-This would be delivered alongside new, electrified Metro lines to Melton and Wyndham Vale as part of the Government's Western Rail Plan.
-Planning for regional fast rail will take place alongside the business case development for the Airport Rail Link.
-This proposal would have built upon a plan by the Rail Futures Institute to use the Airport Rail Link to deliver faster regional rail.
-In 2019 the Government indicated it did not want to build a dedicated tunnel between the CBD and Sunshine for Airport and regional trains due to cost.
+Government planning explored a number of questions about the route, including how it would interact with the under-construction Metro Tunnel, the planned Suburban Rail Loop, and potential faster rail services to Geelong, Ballarat and Bendigo.
+Initially the Government considered additional Sunshine-to-CBD rail capacity that could be used by faster train services to Geelong and Ballarat alongside new, electrified Metro lines to Melton and Wyndham Vale as part of the Western Rail Plan.
+In 2019, the Government indicated it did not want to build a dedicated tunnel between the CBD and Sunshine for Airport and regional trains due to cost.